yuvalmGS/gigaspaces-wiki-jekyll/xap97net/caching-scenarios.markdown

 The in-line cache ensures maximum performance when fetching data where the database is outside the critical path of the application transaction.
 (This makes more sense than it might seem: database contention is a primary source of application performance failure.)

+{% tip %}
-{tip}For best performance you should use the [ALL-IN-CACHE cache policy|ALL IN CACHE-Cache Policy] with the [write-behind mirror|Asynchronous Persistency with the Mirror].
+For best performance you should use the [ALL-IN-CACHE cache policy|ALL IN CACHE-Cache Policy] with the [write-behind mirror|Asynchronous Persistency with the Mirror].
 This will ensure maximum hit rate when accessing the cache.
-With this mode, you should make sure the cache can accommodate _all_ the data you will access.{tip}
+With this mode, you should make sure the cache can accommodate _all_ the data you will access.
+{% endtip %}

 The in-line cache mechanism is widely used with the following GigaSpaces APIs:
 - [GigaSpace API|The ISpaceProxy Interface]: GigaSpaces native Object/SQL API.